Your shoulders are much more important than you think.

 You get more isolation with dumbbell incline row than you do other exercises that involve more muscle groups.

 To do this movement, all you do is lay face down on an incline bench.
 Allow your upper chest to rest at the upper end of the bench.
 Put a dumbbell in each hand and let your arms lay to your sides.
-Raise your hands up as straight as you can until they are parallel with the bench.
+Pull the dumbbells up as much as you can until they are parallel with the bench.
 Once you’ve lifted them high enough, pause and slowly lower them down to their original position.

 The lateral raise is probably one of the most common shoulder exercises out there, and that’s not a bad thing.
 The lateral raise can help strengthen your entire shoulder, but it puts a specific emphasis on the sides of your deltoid muscles.
 Side note: your deltoid is split into three parts, front (anterior), side (lateral), and rear (posterior).